Falutyaen/IMPULSE/README.md

 IMPULSE

 ## How to Setup
-Install the Python File included.
+Install the Python File included

 Run IMPULSE.py

 ## Requirements